-Professors: Zachary Donhauser, Sarjit Kaurb, Miriam Rossi, Joseph M. Tanski;
+Professors: Zachary Donhauser, Sarjit Kaur, Joseph M. Tanski;

 Associate Professors: Marianne Begemann (and Dean of Strategic Planning and Academic Resources), Stuart L. Belli, Eric S. Eberhardt, Alison Keimowitz, Christopher J. Smart;

-Assistant Professors: Leah Bendavidb, Krystle McLaughlin, Rebecca Pollet;
+Assistant Professors: Leah Bendavid, Myles Drance, Krystle McLaughlinb, Rebecca Polleta;

-Adjunct Assistant Professors: Paul McLaughlin, Chi-Lin O’Young; Glenn Roy, Roger Snow;
+Adjunct Assistant Professors: Navneet Kaur, Paul McLaughlin, Chi-Lin O’Young, Glenn Roy, Roger Snow;

 Adjunct Instructors: Frank Guglieri, Catherine Kim, Anita Kusmierska-Gomez, Anthony Scaduto.

-Advisers: Class of 2021, Krystle McLaughlin; Class of 2022, Chris Smart; Class of 2023, Alison Keimowitz; Correlate Sequence Adviser, Sarjit Kaur.
+Advisers: Class of 2024, Eric Eberhardt; Class of 2025, Sarjit Kaur; Class of 2026, Rebecca Pollet; Correlate Sequence Adviser, Sarjit Kaur.

 Correlate Sequence in Chemistry